espegun/good-dev-practice/README.md

 [Writing Great Python Code](https://docs.python-guide.org/#writing-great-python-code)

+## Debugging and problem solving
+* Always make sure your libraries and tools are updated. `python -m pip install --upgrade pip-tools`
+* Divide and conquer.
+* ...

 ## Learnt from PRs - to be moved at some point
 - Be super critical of your own doc string.
 Check spelling, grammar, conciseness, intuitivety and don't use the doc string to describe what should or is described in the type hint (DRY).
 - Simplify logic in all possible cases.